 In general, Virginia law requires a one-year separation period in the case of an uncontested divorce.
-In there event there are no minor children and the divorcing couple have a legally binding separation agreement, a divorce may be filed after a six-month.
+In the event, there are no minor children and the divorcing couple has a legally binding separation agreement, a divorce may be filed after a six-month.
 Without a legally binding separation agreement, the couple would have to wait one year from separation.